Nastas95/SteamClip/README.md

 # **REQUIREMENTS**

-SteamOs and Bazzite should run out of the box in case of missing dependencies on immutable distros: SteamClip works fine under Boxbuddy/Distrobox
+SteamOs and Bazzite should run out of the box.
+In case of missing dependencies on immutable distros: SteamClip works fine under Boxbuddy/Distrobox

 * Linux (Tested on SteamOS and Bazzite).
 * ffmpeg (Make sure it is installed):